mehta-a/UdacityDataAnalystNanoDegree/P8 - Data_Analyst_Interview/README.md

 2. Code fluently in Python to build new innovative ideas and make informed decisions for Microsoft.

+One year from now, my goals would be:

-3. Develop new big data (large repo of mails and other documents) management product specifically for Outlook users.
+1. Develop new big data (large repo of mails and other documents) management product specifically for Outlook fulfilling its tagline "Organise your inbox.
+Simplify your life." for its users.
 E.g an automate tool to calculate A/B testing result & experiement for a new features in Outlook.

+2. Make my way towards the Microsoft's mission that is to empower every person and every organization on the planet to achieve more.
+I wish to contribute by providing quick turnaround data analysis (as the first thing) which will generate insights to help guide global Microsoft's decisions and executions.